Illegal immigration to New York City: Laws

 In October 1986, Congress passed the Immigration Reform and Control Act (IRCA), which authorized legalization for illegal immigrants who could prove they had resided in the U.S. continually, although without appropriate documentation, since January 1, 1982.

-Mayor Bloomberg explained, “Our general policy in this area protects the confidentiality of law-abiding immigrants, regardless of their status, when they report a crime or visit a hospital or send their children to school”.
+Mayor Bloomberg explained, "Our general policy in this area protects the confidentiality of law-abiding immigrants, regardless of their status, when they report a crime or visit a hospital or send their children to school."
 In New York State, resident illegal immigrants can get a driver's license.
 They also pay the same tuition rates as other residents to attend a New York state university or other public university.
 New York state supports the Deferred Action for Parents of Americans and Deferred Action for Childhood Arrivals executive actions taken by Barack Obama, which allowed about four million illegal immigrants to receive work permits and be protected from deportation.

 On September 17, 2003, Bloomberg issued Executive Order 41 to protect the privacy of illegal immigrants and to grant them access to City services that they need and are entitled to receive.
-According to Executive Order 41, if an illegal immigrant goes to a City agency to request certain services or benefits, City employees will not ask about his immigration status unless it is required by law or necessary to determine whether he is eligible to receive those services or benefits.
-Furthermore, if an illegal immigrant is the victim or witness of a crime, or if he calls or approaches the police seeking assistance, police officers will not inquire about his immigration status.
+According to Executive Order 41, if an illegal immigrant goes to a City agency to request certain services or benefits, City employees will not ask about their immigration status unless it is required by law, or necessary to determine whether they are eligible to receive those services or benefits.
+Furthermore, if an illegal immigrant is the victim or witness of a crime, or if they call or approach the police seeking assistance, police officers will not inquire about their immigration status.